westerlymerlin/Oxide-Laser-Controller/docs/laser_class.md

 Monitors the state of the door and key inputs, and controls the laser enable state based on their statuses.
 This method performs continuous checks and updates the states accordingly by interacting with GPIO channels.
+Both door and key states should be 0 (not alarming) for the laser to be enabled.

 <a id="laser_class.LaserObject.laser_status"></a>